<< <%SKIN-STRTRANS-SYNTOC%> >>

 If you have moved into a new working year with Maintenance ⇒ Change Year, and need to do a bank deposit including donations from the previous year, you will need to temporarily switch back to that year with the same menu option to do a bank deposit including only the remaining donations in that year.
 Then you can switch back to the new year, and do a 2nd bank deposit (if necessary) containing the new donations in this year.
 Sorry, there is no way to have one bank deposit contain donations in multiple working years.

 You can type the desired account names into those three fields.
-However, after the first time you have used this window, the account and optional class names will be memorized for you and displayed in a drop-down list for each field, showing the values you have used within the last 365 days.
+However, after the first time you have used this window, the account name and number and optional class names will be memorized for you and displayed in a drop-down list for each field, showing the values you have used within the last 365 days.
 The most recently used values will also be automatically redisplayed each time you return to this window.
 You can select alternate values from the drop-down lists by just starting to type their names, and they will pop up, or of course you can type in something different if that is appropriate.

-For QuickBooks, although in our testing with QuickBooks 2012 Pro the matching of account names is not case-sensitive (the names can vary in the use of upper and lower case between DONATION and QuickBooks), their documentation is silent on that point, and various websites for other products that integrate with QuickBooks say that the matching is case-sensitive.
+For QuickBooks Desktop, although in our testing with QuickBooks 2012 Pro the matching of account names is not case-sensitive (the names can vary in the use of upper and lower case between DONATION and QuickBooks), their documentation is silent on that point, and various websites for other products that integrate with QuickBooks say that the matching is case-sensitive.
 So it will be safer to use the account names in the exact same case as you have them in QuickBooks.
 For ACCOUNTS, the matching of account names is definitely not case sensitive.